 5. Establish a management style

 This step is often overlooked because many people forget that when they hire a freelancer, they need to manage them.
 There is more to it than sending your design brief and hoping for the best.
-By establishing a management style, you’ll encourage a smooth process that saves time.

 Think about the basics, like who in your company will be in charge of managing the freelancers.
 How much time should they spend on it?
 When and where should they check in with the freelancer?